Diabetes also increases your risk of glaucoma and other eye problems.

 You may not know your eyes are harmed until the problem is very bad.
 Your doctor can catch problems early if you get regular eye exams.

-Even if the doctor who takes care of your diabetes checks your eyes, you need an eye exam every 1-2 years by an eye doctor who takes care of people with diabetes.
+Even if the doctor who takes care of your diabetes checks your eyes, you need an eye exam every 1 to 2 years by an eye doctor who takes care of people with diabetes.
+An eye doctor has equipment that can check the back of your eye much better than your regular doctor can.

 If you have eye problems because of diabetes, you will probably see your eye doctor more often.
-Sometimes, your doctor may tell you to come less often.
+You may need special treatment to prevent your eye problems from getting worse.

 You may see two different types of eye doctors: